 SEO is constantly changing as search engines roll out updates to their algorithms.
 The definition of what is a blatant black hat SEO tactic can shift alongside these updates as Google and other search engines pick up on new ways people are attempting to game the system.
 This is where grey hat SEO might make an appearance.

 Grey hat SEO isn’t necessarily against guidelines but it also isn’t totally ethical.
-These practices might not be prohibited now but that doesn’t mean it won’t cause you issues further down the line.
-Some of the tactics we listed above were once considered grey hat until search engines cracked down on them.
-Be wary when you tread into grey hat territory.
+These practices might not be prohibited now but that doesn’t mean they won’t cause you issues further down the line.
+Some of the tactics we listed above were once considered gray-hat until search engines cracked down on them.
+Be wary when you tread into gray-hat territory.

 Some grey hat practices include:

-- Linking your site on a web 2.0 site
+- Linking your site to a web 2.0 site

 - Abusing social bookmarking sites

-- Irrelevant or excessive link exchanging between sites
+- Irrelevant or excessive link exchange between sites

 Choose White Hat SEO